q2333gh/q2333gh/README.md

-- 🌱 I’m currently learning CS fundamentals
+- 🌱 I’m keep refining CS fundamentals

 - 💬 Welcome to chat with me.